 Select Deploying a model from the left side menu.

 Click on Add deployment to start a new deployment job.

 Select Create new deployment to create a new deployment and assign a trained model from the dropdown below.
 You can also Overwrite an existing deployment by selecting this option and select the trained model you want to assign to it from the dropdown below.

-Overwriting an existing deployment doesn't require changes to your prediction API call but the results you get will be based on the newly assigned model.
+Overwriting an existing deployment doesn't require changes to your prediction API call, but the results you get will be based on the newly assigned model.

-Click on Deploy to start the deployment job.
+Click Deploy to submit your deployment job

 After deployment is successful, an expiration date will appear next to it.
 Deployment expiration is when your deployed model will be unavailable to be used for prediction, which typically happens twelve months after a training configuration expires.

-To swap deployments from within Language Studio:
+To swap deployments from within Language Studio

 From the window that appears, select the names of the deployments you want to swap.